javohotel/memory/README.md

 ## Live demo

-You can see a live demo on: [here](https://javohotel.github.io/memory/)
+You can see a live demo: [here](https://javohotel.github.io/memory/)

 ## License